huang15n/Android-Programming/android_lec3.md

 </ul>

-<p>when you use the app, it sort of bundles up all the necessary files inside the app and so you do not have to worry about copying over these files. move other widgets out of the way and just here in the middle to set up a way to look at these  </p>
+when you use the app, it sort of bundles up all the necessary files inside the app and so you do not have to worry about copying over these files. move other widgets out of the way and just here in the middle to set up a way to look at these

 <i> the moment when you drop it, it shows what image you want to display. you will have to them with alphabets!!!!! so it just pops up, you can lay out by attaching it to the other things on the screen </i>